awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 > sudo yum install gcc-c++ zlib-devel

-c) Install PHP 7.x
-Use amazon-linux-extras to install php7.4
+c) Install PHP between versions 7.0 and 8.1 Installation instruction using amazon-linux-extras to install php7.4:

 > which amazon-linux-extras